SAP/abap-cleaner/docs/usage.md

     --stats             Write statistical summary to standard output.
     --usedrules         Write list of used rules to standard output.

+Starting and using a daemon:
+    .\abap-cleanerc.exe --daemonize [--idle-timeout <seconds>]
+    socket.write: --ping [--request-id <id>]
+    socket.write: --status [--request-id <id>]
+    socket.write: --sourcefile ... [--request-id <id>]
+    socket.write: --keep-alive [--request-id <id>]
+    socket.write: --stop [--request-id <id>]

+- Example for starting and using a daemon:
+    .\abap-cleanerc.exe --daemonize --idle-timeout 600
+    socket.write: --ping --request-id 1
+    socket.write: --status --request-id 2
+    socket.write: --sourcefile "CL_ANY_CLASS.txt" --targetfile "result\CL_ANY_CLASS.txt" --overwrite --request-id 3
+    socket.write: --keep-alive --request-id 4
+    socket.write: --stop --request-id 5

+Options for starting and using a daemon:
+    --daemonize         Makes the program run as a daemon process in the background.
+Returns the localhost port number to which the daemon is listening for commands.
+    --idle-timeout      Specifies the idle timeout in seconds after which the daemon will automatically stop if no command is received.
+Use 0 for no idle timeout.

+    --ping              Pings the daemon; returns 'pong' via the socket's output stream.*
+    --status            Returns the start time, idle time, and idle timeout of the daemon.*
+    --sourcefile        All cleanup commands work as described above.
+Responses are written to the client socket's output stream.*
+    --keep-alive        Resets the idle timer of the daemon; returns 'OK: ...'.*
+    --stop              Stops the daemon; returns 'OK: ...'.*

+    --request-id        A unique identifier that will be added at the end of the daemon's response to allow the client to map the response to the command.*

+    * All responses end with an extra line that contains '<<<END>>>' and the request <id>
+      (if supplied), e.g. '<<<END>>> 42'.
 ```

 ### GitHub Actions workflow usage